 Shirt length should be such that bending and making natural movements does not cause the shirt to become untucked.
 Additionally, your shirt should remain tucked if you fold your hands behind your head.
-If this is a problem, the shirt may be too short or the armholes may be too low.
+If this is a problem, the dress shirt may be too short or the armholes may be too low.
 Alternatively, armholes should not be tight around the shoulder.

 Sleeves are too long and start to cover the hand.

 Just right, cuff stops where your palm meets your arm.

 Too large a size causing the shirt to billow and crease.

 Shirt is flush to the torso but loose enough not to restrict movement.